tomaszgarbus/rgbd-face-auth/README.md

 using a camera with depth-perception and infrared capabilities, as well as our search for new liveness detection methods such as skin detection using multispectral imaging.
-More details can be found in our paper in the `whitepaper/`.
+More details can be found in our paper in the `whitepaper/` directory.

 ## Requirements